 Irish Leaving Certificate

-A grades are required in six subjects including A1 in Mathematics and A2 in Physics at higher level and a further 2 subjects with H1 and 2 other subjects with H2.
+A grades are required in six subjects including A1 in Mathematics and A1 in Physics at higher level and a further 2 subjects with H1 and 2 other subjects with H2.
 A grade B in English Language in the Irish Junior Certificate will satisfy the College English language requirements (see below).

 Additional requirements for MSci Physics with a Year in Europe (F309)

 A grade B at GCSE in a modern European language (French, German, Italian or Spanish) is required, or in an equivalent qualification such as Scottish Standard Grade.
 Fluent speakers of these languages are exempt from this requirement but may require to be assessed at the start of the course to confirm their exemption from language classes.